Stefan Lindberg

 Stefan Lindberg (born 1971 in Alingsås) is a Swedish writer, playwright and translator.

 He made his book debut in 1999 with the short story collection Tusen nålar and has since published five more fiction books.
 In 2002, he published the novel Min terapi and in 2008 the collection of short stories I Gorans ögon.
 In 2014, he published the acclaimed novel Du vet väl om att du är värdefull and 2016 Nätterna på Mon Chéri, också, also a novel, which revolves around the so-called "33-åringen", the Palme murder and its investigation.
 The latest publication is the novel Splendor (2020), which was nominated for the August Prize in the category of best fiction book.

-His dramatic works include Palme dör innan pau and Lavv.
+His dramatic works include Palme dör innan paus and Lavv.
 The latter has been set up several times, both in Sweden and abroad.